mickaeltemporao/data-analysis/docs/activities/project.md

 ## Grading

-The project will be evaluated based on five criteria:
+The project will be evaluated based on four criteria:

 | Criteria         | Description                                                               |
 | :-:              | -                                                                         |